AlessiaCanevotti/miR_RF-TOOL/README.md

 4. Frequency of MFE structure in ensemble and ensemble diversity

 - Multi-FASTA format is also supported.
 - The miR_RF Tool accommodates a range of input file formats.
 Whether it's a .txt, .out, or another format, the tool is engineered to process pre-miRNA data effectively, irrespective of the file extension.
 Feel free to use the format that best suits your data.
-- Note: the header cannot contain tab separated values ("\t").
-If you need to insert other info regarding the header, use "_" or a single space " " for connecting words or numbers.
+- Note: the header cannot contain values if not separated by a single space " " or the underscore symbol "_".
+Therefore, if you need to insert other info regarding the header, use "_" or " " for connecting words or numbers.

   For example: